python/cpython/Doc/library/asyncio-protocol.rst

    The :ref:`register an open socket to wait for data using streams
    <asyncio_example_create_connection-streams>` example uses high-level streams
-   created by the :func:`asyncio.connect` function in a coroutine.
+   created by the :func:`open_connection` function in a coroutine.

 .. _asyncio_example_subprocess_proto: